 When you and your partner are at odds, ask if he’d like to go for a walk to hash things out.
 Being outdoors and walking at a steady pace can melt away the tension so it’s easier to talk honestly, form compromises, or apologize.

 Wet towel on the floor?
 Resist the urge to complain.
-While it's irritating, it will undoubtedly happen again...and again...and again.
-Instead, recite a modified Serenity Prayer: "I accept the things I cannot change."
-You'll be amazed at how quickly your resentment melts away.
+While it’s irritating, it will undoubtedly happen again… and again… and again.
+Instead, recite a modified Serenity Prayer: “I accept the things I cannot change.”
+You’ll be amazed at how quickly your resentment melts away.
 Another tip: Try to air grievances at the same time each week in a formal meeting (no TV or phones).
-If you discuss what's bothering you in a structured, formal way, issues won't come up so often at other times, and if they do, you'll be able to discuss them more calmly.
+If you discuss what’s bothering you in a structured, formal way, issues won’t come up so often at other times, and if they do, you’ll be able to discuss them more calmly.
 Here are mental tricks to avoid complaining when you feel annoyed.

 Go ahead, take that writing class—or any other interest you might have outside of those you share with your partner.
 It makes you more interesting to your partner and everyone else.
-Moreover, a little "me time" allows both you and your partner to grow as individuals and reduces the pressure on each of you to fill the other's every need.
-You should also have a regular girls' (or boys') night out.
-If it's been a while since you've connected with friends or relatives, start arranging a day—or night—spent in their company.
-One study found that couples who have individual friendships outside their marriage were more satisfied with their marital relationships than those who didn't.
+Moreover, a little “me time” allows both you and your partner to grow as individuals and reduces the pressure on each of you to fill the other’s every need.
+Here’s how to make the most of your free time, according to science.

 Demonstrate your love by working to improve something about yourself that bugs your partner.
 For instance, if she wants you to be healthier, go to the gym or take up a nightly walk (preferably with her).
 If he’s a neat freak, stop throwing your dirty socks on the floor and leaving your dishes in the sink.
 Saying “I love you” is always nice, but showing it is really fundamental.